Peptides vs Ozempic: Cost, Access, and What Nobody Tells You

 If you’re interested in exploring research-grade peptides, here’s what NorthPeptide offers:

-• Semaglutide — the same molecule as Ozempic, the most studied GLP-1 agonist
+- Semaglutide — the most studied GLP-1 receptor agonist in published research

 Every product includes third-party testing documentation and is shipped with proper cold-chain handling.